-Also note that due to the current COVID-19 situation, the Finnish Immigration Service has instructed students to start their residence permit process as soon as possible at EnterFinland.
-After creating an account and uploading the required documents follow with the bulletins issued by the Ministry of Foreign Affairs and book a time for identification immediately when the exceptional arrangements are no longer in effect.
+The Finnish Immigration Service instructs students to start their residence permit process as soon as possible at EnterFinland.
+After creating an account and uploading the required documents follow the bulletins issued by the Ministry of Foreign Affairs and book a time for identification.

 4. Apply for accommodation.
 The EDISS programme office recommends to apply for accommodation through the Turku Student Village Foundation (TYS) which offer affordable student accommodation in Turku (Finland).
 It is also possible to look for housing through the Student Union of Åbo Akademi University or on the private market.